AntoFratta/DVARF/README.md

 **Segmentation Preservation:** Beyond detection metrics, the project preserves SAM 3's native segmentation outputs as binary masks.
 This dual-output approach maintains the detailed spatial information that could be valuable for downstream analysis tasks such as damage assessment or scene reconstruction.

+**Feature Extraction:** The SAM 3 wrapper has been extended to extract semantic features for each detected object.
+Using ROI pooling on the model's backbone feature maps, a 256-dimensional representation is computed per detection and then conditioned on the text prompt via mean-pooled language embeddings.
+These semantic features capture both visual characteristics from the backbone and prompt-specific context, providing rich representations for downstream tasks beyond simple bounding boxes and masks.

 **Linear Probing:** To investigate whether SAM 3's performance can be improved with minimal supervision, a lightweight linear classifier is trained on top of the model's outputs.
-This classifier learns to re-score detections based on simple geometric features (bounding box dimensions, aspect ratios, confidence scores) extracted from the predictions on a small training set.
+This classifier learns to re-score detections based on semantic features extracted from SAM 3's internal representations: a 257-dimensional vector combining the 256-dimensional query embeddings from backbone feature maps (conditioned on the text prompt) with the model's confidence score.
 The linear probe provides a low-cost adaptation method that does not require retraining the foundation model itself.

 ---